lessonteacher/sf-jedi/README.md

 force.reset();
 ```

-Additionally you can set a number of options, if you take a look
+Additionally you can set a number of options which look like the following.
-at the example in the repo, but it looks basically like this.
 **Note** that most of these are set for you and so are totally optional!

 ```javascript